 LPN Education

 Education for an LPN can be completed at a vocational school or junior college.
-Programs are usually about one year in length and require successful completion of both classroom and clinical hours.
+Programs are usually about one year long and require successful completion of classroom and clinical hours.

 LPN programs can vary significantly in price from $7,000 to $40,000.